-Exams: Two comprehensive exams will be given - one approximately halfway through the course and the second during exam week.
+Exams: Two exams will be given - one approximately halfway through the course and the second during exam week.
 They will consist of a combination of short answer, multiple choice, and matching questions.

 Quizzes: Unannounced quizzes will be given regularly.
 Please complete the readings and assignments on time in order to participate well.
-Quizzes cannot be made up, but your two lowest quiz grades will be dropped.
+Quizzes cannot be made up, but I will make special accommodations for excused absences.